Life cycle assessment (LCA) framework definitions

 Damage to human health

-Human toxicity potential indicates the toxicity risk to humans posed by the system processes (waste/pollutant/emissions).
+Human toxicity potential indicates the toxicity impacts to humans posed by the system processes (waste/pollutant/emissions).

 The level of human toxicity potential will depend on estimates of environmental fate (i.e., the destiny of each waste/pollutant/emission after release into the environment) and human exposure (i.e., the extent to which each waste/pollutant/emission is exposed to humans).

-HTP may be further divided into cancer and non-cancer HTP.
+HTP may be further divided into cancer and non-cancer effects.

 Ionizing radiation potential is an impact indicator for all emissions of radioactive elements, which have potentially carcinogenic effects.